High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Main results and scheme of the proof

-\vss The classes of walks with self-intersections introduced in \cite{SS1,SS2} represent a powerful tool to get precise estimates of the number of trajectories while the weights of these are taken into account with less accuracy.
-In the present paper, we further modify the technique by Ya.
-Sinai and A. Soshnikov by using new more informative classes of equivalence.
+In the present paper, we further modify the technique developed by Ya.
+Sinai and A. Soshnikov by introducing more informative classes of equivalence.
+In some part, our representation is inspired by the ideas of the earlier work of Z. F\"uredi and J. Koml\'os \cite{FK}.

-The main idea is to separate the first-passage steps from those that produce the high degrees of variables $a_{ij}$.
-This allows us to count the number of elements in the classes of equivalence with the same precision as before and at the same time to give more adequate account on the weight of the corresponding walks.
-Due to this improvement, one can relax the moment conditions with respect to those imposed on random variables $a_{ij}$ in \cite{R} and \cite{S} and consider more general ensembles of random matrices than that given by the Wigner ensemble.
-As an immediate application, the ensemble of dilute random matrices can be studied in details.